Social Affairs Commission (SOC)

 Brief description and main aims:

-The main aims of the ELA are the following: improving the access to information by individuals and employers about their rights and obligations in the areas of labour mobility and social security coordination; strengthening operational cooperation between authorities in the cross-border enforcement of relevant Union law, including facilitating joint inspections; providing mediation and facilitating solutions in cases of disputes between national authorities.
+The main aims of the ELA are the following: improving the access to information by workers and employers about their rights and obligations in the areas of labour mobility and social security coordination; strengthening operational cooperation between national authorities in the cross-border enforcement of relevant Union law, including facilitating Concerted and Joint Inspections (CJIs); providing mediation and facilitating solutions in cases of disputes between national authorities.

 The ELA is led by a Management Board and FIEC is member of the Stakeholders’ Group, which has an advisory role.
 In addition, several working groups have been set up: on improving information from public authorities to companies and workers, on joint inspections and on mediation.